Sohanlal Valmik

 Sohanlal Valmik is an Indian politician and a member of the Indian National Congress party from Madhya Pradesh.

 Political career

-He became an MLA of the Madhya Pradesh Legislative Assembly in 2013.
+He became a member of the Madhya Pradesh Legislative Assembly (MLA) in 2013.

 He has raised various issues in the MP Vidhan Sabha about the appointment of teachers in government schools.

 He had also threatened to sit on Dharna.

 He supports Congress Party's ideology.